anhbantre/multi_robot_ros2/README.md

 # Multi-robot in ROS2

-This is a fundamental repository used when multiple system robots (ROS2) have the same architecture (also same topics, nodes, ...) within the same network.
-It can recognize itself and with others without conflict.
-Each robot has unique name `ROBOT_NAME`.
+This is a fundamental repository used when multiple system robots (ROS2) have the same architecture (also the same topics, nodes, ...) within the same network.
+It can recognize itself and others without conflict.
+Each robot has a unique name `ROBOT_NAME`.
 For instance, in this repo, the robot has the name `robot1`.

-You can run two robots by clone this repository in two devices, make sure both are connected to the same network and change the different name `ROBOT_NAME` for each robot.
+You can run two robots by cloning this repository in two devices, ensuring both are connected to the same network and changing the different name `ROBOT_NAME` for each robot.

 ## Usage

-To change different name for each robot, change the `ROBOT_NAME` variable at line 12 in launch file `multi_machine/launch/multi_launch.py`:
+To change the different name for each robot, change the `ROBOT_NAME` variable at line 12 in the launch file `multi_machine/launch/multi_launch.py`:
 ```
 ROBOT_NAME = 'robot1'
 ```